 In practical terms, our commitment to improving the environmental sustainability of our operations extends to:

-- All of our warehouse and office crew spend a day a year (Rip Curl Planet Day) working to rehabilitate the natural environment in their local areas (tree planting at Bells Beach, cleaning up the beach at Trestles, tending to the sand dunes in Hossegor).
+- For over 20 years all of our warehouse and office crew spend a day a year (Rip Curl Planet Day) working to rehabilitate the natural environment in their local areas (tree planting at Bells Beach, cleaning up the beach at Trestles, tending to the sand dunes in Hossegor).

 - The Rip Curl Pro Bells Beach is the longest running professional surfing contest in history.
 It is also a “Waste Wise” accredited event, with on average 80% of all rubbish generated during the event window sifted into recycling piles and delivered to appropriate waste facilities.

-- We have developed a 100% recycled line of mountainwear – the “Rip Curl Search Series” – to deliver a sustainable and durable alternative for customers who want this type of product.
+- We have developed a line of Outerwear containing recycled materials– the “Rip Curl Search Series” – to deliver a sustainable and durable alternative for customers who want this type of product.

 - We are working with scientists in varied organisations on a more environmentally sustainable way of manufacturing wetsuits, continuing our 49 years of leadership in wetsuit technology.
 This is particularly important as we seek to improve our own factory – an area that we control on a daily basis.

-- We are reducing the individual packaging requirements surrounding our products, which has vastly reduced the waste on hand each week in our warehouses.
-We are moving wherever possible to recycled/recyclable packaging with our audited suppliers.
+- We have reduced the individual packaging requirements surrounding our products, which has vastly reduced the waste on hand each week in our warehouses.

 - We are a signatory of the Australian Packaging Covenant, continuing to collaborate with other industries on sustainable packaging solutions.

-- We are eradicating the use of plastic bags in our retail network and intend to be 100% plastic free by June 30, 2018.
+- We have eradicated the use of plastic bags in our retail network.

-- We are installing solar panels at our Torquay Head Office and warehouse, in an effort to reduce our consumption of power and electricity.
+- We have installed solar panels at our Torquay Head Office, warehouse and Byron Bay retail store, reducing our consumption of power and electricity.

-- We are changing to low halogen lightbulbs to increase energy efficiency in-office across the RCG.
+- We have changed to low halogen lightbulbs, increasing energy efficiency in-office across the RCG.

 Our ongoing plan is to improve in the areas already in action, before turning to new initiatives.
 That way we will know we are having a focused impact, rather than working in an ad-hoc fashion.
 However, if we see a logical improvement which can be made in a new area of environmental protection – and we can bring it to bear in our business immediately – we will seek to make that happen.